 Moritz fully lays out his delightfully flawed characters, giving us a sense of what to expect as they proceed through the story.
 The humor is very English but also somewhat slapstick when appropriate to the trajectory of the plot line.
 The old lady gang, led by Mrs. Clarkson, is filled with brash spirit and is just hilarious.
 Elliot is appropriately intimidated by them as he naturally would and likely by anyone threatening to put his personal parts through a meat grinder.
 These women could go to an ugly central casting place very easily but the skill with which they’re written is both authentic and way over the top.
 They’re bullies, they take what they want and yet they want is to connect with what they’ve lost, which gives them dimension and humanity.
 The scene in which Elliot, the hapless foil, is called upon to find out what happened to Cole’s mother after his passing is side-splitting, but also contains a layering of emotion that draws the reader into the work and fosters a need to know what happens next.

 St. Moritz’s writing style is very practiced and fluid.
-There were absolutely no errors in The impending Sausage Sandwich of Doom and I believe the copy sent was an ARC.
+There were absolutely no errors in The impending Sausage Sandwich of Doom and I believe the copy sent was an advanced reader’s copy (ARC).
 St. Moritz’s turn of phrase reads as an author very able to self-edit and boil a sentence down to its point of greatest impact.

 When I reviewed St. Moritz’s first book, The Day Jesus Rode into Croyden, I suggested that it might not be a book one’s 66-year-old father would enjoy.
 The impending Sausage Sandwich of Doom is a different proposition.
 I think my now 71-year-old father will find it hilarious.
 Also, this reader can attest to the fact that both books are excellent to read when sick as, coincidentally, I had vicious colds while reading both and was wracked with wheezy laughter.
 If you’re enjoying the holiday weekend and want a fun read, pick The impending Sausage Sandwich of Doom up today.